 Leverage ratio is the ratio of Tier 1 capital to total on and off-balance sheet exposures.
 It was introduced into the Basel III framework as a non-risk based backstop limit, to supplement risk-based capital requirements.
 EBL has embraced this ratio along with Basel III guideline as a credible supplementary measure to risk based capital requirement and assess the ratio periodically.

-Policies and processes for managing excessive on and off-balance sheet leverage
+Policies and processes for managing excessive on and off-balance sheet leverage on and off-balance sheet leverage of the bank.

-Revised guideline of RBCA based on Basel III as provided by BRPD of Bangladesh Bank is followed by EBL while managing excessive on and off-balance sheet leverage of the bank.
 As per RBCA leverage ratio shall be Tier I Capital divided by Total Exposure after related deductions.